jamiegluk/parcel-validator-glsl/README.md

 ### Additional Command Arguments

-You can define additional `glslangValidator` command line options and arguments by setting the "commandArguments" config in :
+You can define additional `glslangValidator` command line options and arguments by setting the "commandArguments" config in _parcel-validator-glsl.config.json_:

 ```json
 {